Agápē (mixtape)

 Agápē is the second mixtape by American singer JoJo.
-It is of extended play (EP) length, unlike the previous mixtape.
-The mixtape was announced in early November 2012.
-JoJo recorded material specifically intended for the mixtape as she did not want to keep her fans waiting for new music any longer.
+She announced it in early November 2012 and recorded material specifically intended for the mixtape as she did not want to keep her fans waiting for new music any longer.
 Released on her 22nd birthday on December 20, 2012, it marked the follow-up to her 2010 mixtape Can't Take That Away from Me, which spawned the single and video for "In the Dark".

-The mixtape's first single "We Get By" was released for free online on November 15, 2012 on JoJo's official SoundCloud with a limited number of downloads, with JoJo stating that "there's a limit on the download because we want you to download the entire mixtape once it's released".
+The mixtape's first single "We Get By" was released for free online on November 15, 2012, on JoJo's official SoundCloud with a limited number of downloads, with JoJo stating that "there's a limit on the download because we want you to download the entire mixtape once it's released".
 She recorded the song with a group of her friends known as The Backpackkids who all got together to create what they call "genre-less music".